 The Kitchener Memorial Auditorium Complex, 400 East Ave., is host to a variety of concerts as well as family and sporting events.
 The facility also is home to the Kitchener Rangers, the city's Ontario Hockey League team.
 Concerts and theatrical performances are presented at the Centre in the Square at 101 Queen St. N. For both venues, phone (519) 578-1570, or (800) 265-8977 in Canada.

-ShoppingFairview Park Mall, King Street and Fairway Road, is the city's largest mall and has Hudson's Bay and Sears.
+ShoppingFairview Park Mall, King Street and Fairway Road, is the city's largest mall and has Hudson's Bay.
 The Kitchener Market, downtown at 300 King St. E., has a variety of smaller shops in the complex, in addition to the Saturday farmers market, which has operated since 1869.